 We recommend a cross body bag that you can keep in front of you at all times, especially when going through crowds in the bigger cities like Barcelona and Madrid.
 Make sure you don’t get anything with zippers on the outside if you plan to sling it across your back as these can be easily opened and stolen from.
 This cross body bag only has a pocket on the side that goes closest to your body.

 If you plan to be doing more outdoorsy activities, you can go for a backpack instead so that it doesn’t weigh on your shoulders when you’re wearing it for a long time.
 We recently just got this foldable backpack with a rain fly.
 It has tons of zippers, pockets, is waterproof, and packs into itself when you’re not using it.

 Order it on Amazon and they give you a free phone armband for running.

 Visiting Madrid?
 Read: Visiting Madrid’s Main Sights for Free and Cheap

 As you’ll quickly notice, Spanish restaurants don’t give out water as readily as U.S. ones.
 Keep a water bottle on hand and you’ll always be hydrated.
 Just fill up from bathroom sinks – Spain’s tap water is fine to drink.
 We have been using our collapsible bottles for the past 2 years and they’re still going strong.

 If you spend any length of time in Spain, chances are you’ll do some grocery shopping, even if it’s just to pick up some snacks.
 Unlike in the U.S., you have to pay for plastic shopping bags in Europe, Spain included.
 So save your money (and the environment of course) by bringing your own.
 We love the ones that pack into themselves so they take up practically no space when you’re not using them.

-For our full list of what we take with us wherever we go, head to our Eco-Friendly Packing List.
+For a list of what we take with us in order to reduce our environmental impact on the go, head to our Eco-Friendly Packing List.